El Al eyes 'COVID-clean' flights for the immune or airport-tested

-BEN GURION AIRPORT, Israel, March 8 (Reuters) - El Al Israel Airlines Ltd aims to offer an extra level of COVID-19 precaution by requiring that passengers supplement negative PCR tests either with proof of they are immune to the disease or by undergoing rapid antigen testing before boarding.
+BEN GURION AIRPORT, Israel (Reuters) - El Al Israel Airlines Ltd aims to offer an extra level of COVID-19 precaution by requiring that passengers supplement negative PCR tests either with proof of they are immune to the disease or by undergoing rapid antigen testing before boarding.

 The measures, applied to a trial flight on Monday, were tied into Israel’s world-beating COVID vaccination drive and post-pandemic planning, which have drawn foreign interest.